When it comes to persuading voters, the timing of a candidate’s message may be as important as the message itself.

 The study results could help political candidates make better use of the increasingly huge sums they are spending to reach voters.
 The cost of the 2008 presidential campaign pitting Barack Obama against John McCain exceeded $1 billion, more than double the expense of the 1996 presidential contest between Bill Clinton and Bob Dole.

-Marketing and Message Timing However, the implications of Lee and her colleagues’ research extend beyond political campaigns.
+Timing However, the implications of Lee and her colleagues’ research extend beyond political campaigns.
 Insights from the study, Lee notes, may help consumer goods marketers develop more persuasive messages and may also help public health officials design more effective campaigns against such health threats as obesity and smoking.
 For example, she says, messages that urge people to lose weight or quit smoking as an immediate goal should provide concrete information on how the objective can be achieved.

-In cases where the temporal horizon is mixed—for example, some people are in the market for new cars, others are not—advertising can combine abstract and concrete messages.
+In cases where the temporal horizon is mixed — for example, some people are in the market for new cars, others are not — advertising can combine abstract and concrete messages.
 Consumers will “migrate to the message they actually like and they will focus on that,” Lee explains.

 As an alternative, marketers can manipulate consumers’ time horizon through the clever use of imagery and get all their potential customers on the same page.
 “A lot of times in advertising, we project a scenario.
 We all have seen commercials of a dad looking at his little girl and thinking that one day she is going to be a lovely bride,” observes Lee.
 “An ad like this can really bring people to think about a more distant future.”